briochemc/F1Method.jl/README.md

 - **Easy** — The F-1 algorithm basically just needs the user to provide a solver (for finding the steady-state), the mismatch function, `f`, the state function, `F`, and their derivatives, `∇ₓf` and `∇ₓF` w.r.t. the state `x`.
     (Note these derivatives can be computed numerically, via the [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) package for example.)
-- **Accurate** — Thanks to dual and hyperdual numbers, the accuracy of the gradient and Hessian, as computed by the F-1 algorithm, are close to machine precision.
+- **Accurate** — Thanks to ForwardDiff's nested dual numbers implementation, the accuracy of the gradient and Hessian, as computed by the F-1 algorithm, are close to machine precision.
-    (The F-1 algorithm uses the [DualNumbers](https://github.com/JuliaDiff/DualNumbers.jl) and [HyperDualNumbers](https://github.com/JuliaDiff/HyperDualNumbers.jl) packages.)
 - **Fast** — The F-1 algorithm is as fast as if you derived analytical formulas for every first and second derivatives *and* used those in the most efficient way.
     This is because the bottleneck of such computations is the number of matrix factorizations, and the F-1 algorithm only requires a single one.
 In comparison, standard autodifferentiation methods that take the steady-state solver as a black box would require order `m` or `m^2` factorizations, where `m` is the number of parameters.